pkafei/the-blockchain-explainer/january-2018/bytecoin.md

 # Blockchain Explainer Review: Bytecoin
 [![](https://www.coinspot.com.au/public/img/coinlg/bytecoin.png?v=68)](https://bytecoin.org/)

 Introduction: Bytecoin was created in 2012, and was one of the first privacy coins created.
-Despite popular belief, bitcoin is not anonymous and transactions can be traced by third parties.
+Despite popular belief, Bitcoin is not anonymous and transactions can be traced by third parties.
 Bytecoin, on the other hand, hides the identity of the sender and the reciever.
 <br />
 <b>Video:</b> https://youtu.be/5HpZ8XLeV00